+Why uncomfortable or embarrassed traveling abroad.
 Or going to fancy dinner when we don't know what fork to use first.
+No signs telling you how to behave.

 So we have uncertainty.
 Forced to proceed with caution.
 Test shaker to see if salt or pepper.
 Slow down.
 Lose confidence.
 Our job is to give users confidence that they understand the system, move efficiently and confidently to their goal.
-Which should always be salty food as far as I'm concerned.